Exchange and exclusion in the non-abelian anyon gas: Introduction

-This type of inequality had been proven for fermions ($\alpha_N=1 \ \forall N$) by Hoffmann-Ostenhoff et al.\ \cite[Theorem~2.8]{HofLapTid-08} (improvements in higher dimensions were discussed in \cite{FraHofLapSol-06}).
+(interpreted in the sense of non-negative quadratic forms).
+This type of inequality had been proven for fermions (for which $\alpha_N=1 \ \forall N$) by Hoffmann-Ostenhof et al.\ \cite[Theorem~2.8]{HofLapTid-08} (improvements in higher dimensions were discussed in \cite{FraHofLapSol-24}).
 They had in fact proven a similar bound also for anyons \cite[Theorem~2.7]{HofLapTid-08} although in this case with a much weaker constant, replacing $4\alpha_N^2/N$ by

 which vanishes e.g.\ for fermions.
-For this result they used a many-body version of a magnetic Hardy inequality for an Aharonov-Bohm singular field due to Laptev and Weidl \cite{LapWei-98} and generalized by Balinsky \cite{Balinsky-03} to the case of many singularities, in a sense considering a single particle in the field of the others fixed (monodromy; cf.\ Figure~\ref{fig:loops}, left).
-On the other hand, the validity of \eqref{eq:anyon-Hardy} for fermions boils down to the Poincar\'e inequality in pairwise relative coordinates, namely that the energy for an antipodal-antisymmetric and nonzero function on the unit circle $\S^1$ (or unit sphere $\S^{d-1}$) cannot be zero,
+For this result they used a many-body version of a magnetic Hardy inequality for an Aharonov--Bohm singular field due to Laptev and Weidl \cite{LapWei-98} and generalized by Balinsky \cite{Balinsky-03} to the case of multiple singularities.
+In a sense, it amounts to considering a single particle in the background field of the others fixed (monodromy; cf.\ Figure~\ref{fig:loops}, left).
+On the other hand, the validity of the stronger inequality \eqref{eq:anyon-Hardy} for fermions boils down to the Poincar\'e inequality in pairwise relative coordinates, namely that the energy for an antipodal-antisymmetric and nonzero function on the unit circle $\S^1$ (or unit sphere $\S^{d-1}$) cannot be zero:

-Such a relative Poincar\'e inequality was generalized to the anyonic setting in \cite{LunSol-13a} in the form of a symmetry adaptation of the magnetic inequality of Laptev and Weidl.
-For multivalued functions this amounts to
+Such a relative Poincar\'e inequality (Wirtinger's inequality) was generalized to the anyonic setting in \cite{LunSol-13a} in the form of a symmetry adaptation of the magnetic inequality of Laptev and Weidl.
+For suitably multivalued functions on $\S^1$, this amounts to

-This provides then the first manifestation of statistical repulsion (rooted in simple exchange or half-monodromy; cf.\ Figure~\ref{fig:loops}, right).
+Combining this angular result with the radial dependence of the derivative into a centrifugal-barrier repulsion, this provides then the first manifestation of statistical repulsion (note that it is rooted in simple pair exchange or \emph{half}-monodromy; cf.\ Figure~\ref{fig:loops}, right).

-Also importantly for the subsequent development, a more powerful local version of the Hardy inequality was introduced (it will be given below in its improved form).
-In the case that
+Also important for the subsequent development, a more powerful local version of the Hardy inequality was introduced (it will be given in Section~\ref{sec:repulsion-Hardy} in its improved form).
+In the case that the limiting fractionality

 is positive, which is true iff $\alpha$ is an odd-numerator rational number, this local version of the inequality \eqref{eq:anyon-Hardy} was used to derive local energy estimates for $\hT_\alpha$ (with Neumann b.c.\ on $Q_0^N$)